doxyme/content-style-guide/00-index.html.md

 layout: article
 ---

-This style guide was created for doxy.me employees, but we hope it’s helpful for other content and communications teams too.
+This style guide was copied from mailchimp for doxy.me employees, but we hope it’s helpful for other content and communications teams too.

 ## If you work at doxy.me